My journey

 • COVID years: Entered menopause, experienced health challenges, sought alternative approaches

-• Began Holden Qi Gong Teacher Training — reflecting on: Where am I?
+• Began Holden Qigong Teacher Training — reflecting on: Where am I?
 Where do I want to go?
 What seeds do I want to plant?

-Teaching Highlights
+Teaching highlights:

 • Led retreats in Cheshire and Merseyside